All-In-One Guide To Using Google Ads (Formerly Known As Google Adwords)

 You must have noticed ads while reading blogs and watching videos on some websites.
 You have seen ads at random places on the sites.
 Right!
 They are nothing but display ads, also called banner ads.
 These ads appear according to other factors like audience interest, keywords, managed placements, and much more.
 In relevance to all these features, Google decides which ad to put on the display.
 But always remember those display ads are shown only to advertising-supported websites.

-Below highlighted are some of the points as per which Google selects the websites to display banner ads-
+Below are some of the points on which Google selects the websites to display banner ads-

 Keywords: